 Speaking of, the Tour starts Saturday!
 I am so excited, I can’t wait!
 I am forever amazed by their intensity and drive, and then sometimes you get that break in their concentration, where you see a bit of their personality peek through too – I love those little glimpses.
 Every year I pick a different cyclist to root for, and I am still up in the air for this year’s pick.

 For my fellow Americans: Hope you have a great holiday!

 We are celebrating old school today- grilling out, kids playing outside in the sprinklers, adults having a drink or two, having a laugh together.

-A place to share my book reviews, stuff I find inspiring, interesting or amusing.
+A place to share my paranormal romance, urban fantasy and cozy mystery book reviews aswell as sharing what I find inspiring, interesting or amusing.